jrs0/hbr_models/arc_hbr.md

 ### Oral Anticoagulant Use (Major)

 Anticipated use of long-term OAC is considered a major criterion.
+There are two types of oral anticoagulants:
+* Vitamin K antagonists: warfarin
+* Direct oral anticoagulants: apixaban, dabigatran, edoxaban, rivaroxaban